 Smart Contracts

-What is a Smart Contract?
 A Smart Contract is a computer program that runs on a blockchain and automatically executes the terms of a contract when certain conditions are met.
 It is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.
 The code and the agreements contained therein exist on a decentralized, distributed ledger network, allowing all parties to the contract to interact with and verify the agreement’s execution.

 Smart Contracts were first proposed by Nick Szabo, a computer scientist, in the 1990s.
 They gained prominence after the creation of the Ethereum network, which allows developers to write complex Smart Contracts using Solidity, a programming language designed specifically for the Ethereum network.
 Smart Contracts can be used to automate a wide range of transactions, including financial contracts, supply chain management, and property transfers.